Paul worked as an advocate for consumer rights for many years, giving him a passion for safety issues. UK born, he now lives in Florida.

 - The Resqme: Keychain makes it always within reach

 - The 3-in-1 USB Charger/ Car Emergency Escape Device: A Well Designed Multipurpose Tool

 I explain in more detail the reasoning for my choices below.

-Although it has a lightweight design, it does the job admirably, thanks to the hardened steel point.
+Despite its lightweight design, it does the job admirably, thanks to the two hardened steel points.
 Luckily, I've not had to use it in an emergency, but I did get to try it out on old car that was headed for scrap.

 - Usually comes with a mounting bracket, so you can position it in a convenient place (you don't want to be trying to access the glove box, if you're stuck in the driver seat!)